VictoriaAjala/A-Dictionary-App/README.md

-# Dictionary-App
+# Dictionary-app
-A dictionary app using Html, CSS and JavaScript
+Build adictionary app using Html, CSS and JavaScript